AMcD305/AMcD305/README.md

 ### Hi there 👋

 Current CyberSecurity Major at Miami Dade College

+I've been interested in computers since I was around two years old.
+Now I decided to pursue it seriously, and hope I can make it and keep learning new thing along the way.
 <!--
 **AMcD305/AMcD305** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.